hqwrong/game-robot/README.md

 You need a config file to launch. see `test/config.py` for detail.

 ## Game logic
-Please add your logic functions to `game.py`.
+Please put your logic functions into `game.py`.

 use `@addcmd(ARGS, COMMAND_NAME)` decorator to add client command.